Frijol/climate-change/GLOSSARY.md

 ## Gibrat ratio
 the length of a tidal barrage in meters compared to its output in kWh/year.
 An economic term where a smaller ratio implies a preferable cost ratio [Klossner, 36][Klossner]

+## governor
+in a load-following generator, the device which changes energy input to the prime mover to maintain frequency

 ## greenfields
 land not previously used for industry (as opposed to brownfields)